Define Needs; Self-Assessment

 - My personal and professional values align with the practice’s and vision for the future

 - Opportunity for Job Crafting, as outlined in a previous Blog

 Now evaluate your current situation.
 Does it fulfill your answers?

 If no, are you considering a move?
 It’s important to identify what isn’t working.
-You can use the exercises from last week and above to help you list why this isn’t the fit for you.
+You can use the exercises from above to help you list why this isn’t the fit for you.
 Be as objective as you can during this powerful exercise.
 Be clear as to what is not working and explain why.
 This is not meant to be a “pity-party” assessment.
-Be very honest with yourself and the reasons behind the dis-satisfaction.
+Be very honest with yourself and the reasons behind the dissatisfaction.

 If you’re not happy, yet are not looking to seek another place of employment, recognize the reasons.
 Have you become accepting of the current situation and don’t feel it’s worth your energy to move on?
 That’s fine, declare it and accept it.
-It may not be healthy to stay because it’s what you know – that it has become the “norm” for you.
+It may not be healthy to stay because it’s what you know and feel comfortable with – that it has become the “norm” for you.